 - DevOps Process.
 Habits crafted to foster consistency, confidence and collaboration, provided within the Mobile DevOps framework to achieve continuous improvement.

 Okay, with these pre-words, let’s see what are those 5 critical targets for Mobile DevOps every day.
-Or you can get a free copy of our DevOps ebook that covers more than daily tasks.
+Or you can get a free copy of our mobile DevOps ebook that covers more than daily tasks.

 5 Daily Tasks of Mobile DevOps

-For example, have you ever thought how to enable a new Android device in your local test lab?
+For example, have you ever thought of how to enable a new Android device in your local test lab?
 Here are few tips and tricks – and the actual checklist we go through every time we add a new device in our device farm: